By David Nge | Last Updated: March 10, 2026

 Learn more about GetResponse's free website builder

-Amongst all their features is the website builder that allows you to design a site with their drag-and-drop builder and pre-designed templates.
+Their website builder that allows you to design a site with their drag-and-drop builder and pre-designed templates.

 And yes, Systeme.io also offers the ability to connect a custom domain on their free plan.